gauniverseorg/ga-docs/docs/Tutorials/variables.md

 Workflows are used to read or change global variables.

-1. Choose which variable you want to read.
+1. Choose which variable you want to read
 2. Store it in a static key
 3. Add a show message
 4. Use the stored value as message